Dasharo/open-source-firmware-validation/docs/adding-and-naming-test-cases.md

 Test IDs are **never removed**.
 This is required to keep references in the old releases valid.
 It also makes sure that the ID won't be reused.

+## Scripts

+### Validate

+Two scripts are used for listing existing test cases, both active ones as well as those with deprecated IDs:

+- `scripts/list-tests-from-robot.sh` - finds active (lines starting with
+  something resembling an ID) and obsolete (`Previous IDs`, see [Transitioning](#transitioning)) IDs in files in `dasharo-*` directories (i.e. test cases in all Dasharo `*.robot` files), and prints a sorted list of all of them.
+- `scripts/list-tests-from-json.sh` - finds active (without `changed_to` field)
+  and obsolete (without that field) IDs in `test_cases.json` file, and prints a list of all of them.
+The script doesn't sort the output, which indirectly checks that JSON file is properly sorted.

+Output of both of those scripts consists of ID followed by either full test name (if the test is active) or `DEPRECATED` (if the test ID is obsolete).
+Comparison of the outputs can be used to check whether test cases in source files and their copy in `test_cases.json` are in sync.
+Possible use cases:

+- CI that tests whether PR can be merged:

+    ```shell
+    diff -q <(./scripts/list-tests-from-robot.sh) \
+            <(./scripts/list-tests-from-json.sh) || \
+    (echo "Detected inconsistency between source files and test_cases.json" && false)
+    ```

+- manual inspection of differences between the two:

+    ```shell
+    diff --side-by-side -W200 <(./scripts/list-tests-from-robot.sh) \
+                              <(./scripts/list-tests-from-json.sh) | less
+    ```

+**❗Note:** neither of those scripts validates whether `Previous IDs`/`changed_to` is pointing from/to proper test case, nor that they match each other.
+The responsibility for making sure the mapping is valid is shared between the author and the reviewer.

+### Synchronize

 The synchronization is performed by `scripts/synchronize-db.py`.
 The script is to be started from top directory and doesn't take any parameters, but it reads